The Pickwick Papers – 1836-1837 – a monthly serialised novel

 There were four main members of the Club, loosely described as sporting gentlemen.
 [Do recall that this work was originally intended as text to illuminate sporting drawings by the illustrator Robert Seymour]:

-Samuel Pickwick – a rotund retired businessman, thinks himself a deep thinker and adventurer
+Samuel Pickwick – a rotund retired businessman, who thinks himself a deep thinker and adventurer

 Augustus Snodgrass, a serene character who desires to become a poet, yet produces no poetry

-Mr Tracey Tupman, an obese self-professed ladies’ man though in the novel records little success with them
+Mr Tracey Tupman, an obese self-professed ladies’ man though records little success with them

 Nathaniel Winkle, deludes himself that he is a sportsman, but has no sporting ability